Chandan-lal/FTP--Unix-System-Programming/README.md

 First run the server program by using the command: sudo java server.java

-As we are using port 21 for FTP to run any port under 1024 we need root access as port 21 is a privileged port.
+We are using port 21 to run FTP.
+All ports under port 1024 are privileged port.
+Hence we need root access to run it.

 Then run the client program by using the command: java client.java